-- College 101 class covering time management, study strategies, financial literacy, and your transition to college life
+- College 101 class covering time management, study strategies, and your transition to college life

 - Workshops presented by various college offices, including one specifically to help you find a work-study job on campus

-- Early move-in to your residence hall (August 16, 2019 — one week before official Move-in Day)
+- Early move-in to your residence hall (one week before official Move-in Day)

-- Up to $200 textbook stipend for each of your first two semesters
+- Up to $250 textbook voucher for each of your first two semesters